Understanding Compounding Pharmacies

 • Powders and more

-A regular pharmacy will not fill prescriptions for compounded drugs, if your doctor writes you a prescription for one, you must get it filled at a compounding pharmacy like Cook’s Pharmacy.
+A regular pharmacy will not fill prescriptions for compounded drugs, if your doctor writes you a prescription for one, you must get it filled at a compound rx pharmacy like Cook’s Pharmacy.

 Compounding pharmacies are not the same as typical pharmacies.
 Other pharmacies do not have the required resources, necessary state-of-the-art information, chemicals, and required techniques to properly customize your medications based on your needs.

-Speak to our compounding pharmacist team if you have any questions about compounding or how we can help you.
+Speak to our compounding pharmacist team if you have any questions about our compounding services or how we can help you.

-Think of compounding pharmacies as a doorway into personalized medicine that suits your specific needs and individual requirements as a patient.
+Think of compounding pharmacies as a doorway into personalized compound medicine that suits your specific needs and individual requirements.

 You can be offered specific dosing, varying strengths, sizes and medication shapes, dye, preservative and lactose-free dosage forms, custom flavouring, as well as potentially providing unavailable or discontinued drugs.